alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

  - Ktav Ashuri (Assyrian script) letter shape: found.
  - Sound: R

-Lexicons and those who study the Hebrew alphabet will sometimes refer to the shape of a head of a man.
+Some lexicons describe the shape of the letter as the head of a man.
 However, the apparent shape of the Head is that of a Lion or Bear; this makes more sense when we consider the rolling *R* sound that *Resh* makes.

 As with Qof-Resh, which means cold, the Resh-Shin word family (רִישׁ) (רֵישׁ) (רֵאשׁ) carries a related idea in Hebrew: being in want, poor, in poverty — that is, poor and lacking in the winter months.